 Director; Professor, General Faculty; Lecturer in Chemistry

 Michael Palmer joined the Center for Teaching Excellence in the Fall of 2003.
-As Director, he leads the CTE’s efforts to improve teaching and student learning at UVa.
-He also helps design and direct a variety of the Center’s educational development programs, such as the CTE’s graduate student professional development program, Tomorrow’s Professor Today, the annual Course Design Institute, and Ignite programs.
-He also presents interactive workshops locally, nationally and internationally; and he regularly consults with faculty, graduate student instructors, departments, and administrative units about teaching and learning matters.
+As Director, he leads the CTE’s efforts to improve teaching and student learning at UVA.
+As part of that work, he helps design and direct a variety of the Center’s educational development programs, such as the CTE’s annual Course Design Institute and ULAs@UVA program.
 His educational development research centers on teaching consultation techniques, graduate student professional development, course design initiatives, and the impact intense instructional development activities have on teacher beliefs and practices.
 Published accounts of his work can be found in:

 - To Improve the Academy: A Journal of Educational Development